harmannb/CodingChallenge/README.md

 3. Run the server:
 npm start

-4. Now you an visit the routes through localhost (use a browser or curl): localhost:8000/ localhost:8000/hello
+4. Now you can visit the routes through localhost (use a browser or curl): localhost:8000/ localhost:8000/hello